Ashvpatil/ashnew/README.md

 ## Switching UI Stack

-The project is built with PySide6.
-To adapt to PyQt5 or other toolkits, replace imports under `twgbg/gui` and update `pyproject.toml` dependencies accordingly.
+The project is built with PyQt5.
+To migrate to another Qt binding or GUI
+toolkit:

+1. Replace imports under `twgbg/gui` with the target framework equivalents.
+2. Update `requirements.txt`, `pyproject.toml`, and `pyinstaller.spec` to list
+   the new dependency.
+3. Re-test the application entry point (`python -m twgbg.gui.app`) and adjust styles in `twgbg/gui/themes.py` if the colour constants differ.